georgesims21/procdfs/README.md

     - [ ] 2.3: Merge logic into filesystem
       - [ ] 2.3.1: First model should use server to do all work and comms between clients
           - [plan](doc/networking-read()call-flowchart.pdf)
+          - Before holiday:
+            Have a good chunk of the logic working.
+Missing the gap between the FS waiting and the reader process communicating with the server in the meanwhile, eventually returning the congregated file to the main process, allowing it to continue.
+            When back go through the signal programming theory in "advanced programming in the linux env" book to try and solve the issue with signals.
       - [ ] 2.3.2: Second model should have all fs' as servers and clients to each other
     - [ ] 2.4: Congregate some files and run tests with net-tools
     - [ ] 2.5 (extra): Convert it into a secure client-server with openssl libs